 With you guys, I have always talked about technical things in Java technology in this blog.
-Today, I want to break the rule and share my learning on the personal and the professional front.
+Today, I want to break the rule and share my learning on the personal and professional front.
 I am sharing my thoughts because I want/hope you guys take little things seriously, which matter a lot in life.

 “Life is a journey and it could be understood only backwards; but it must be lived forward.”